-The SENDCO will apply for Top-Up funding as appropriate and where possible.
+The SENDCO will apply for Targeted support funding and Outreach Support as appropriate and where possible.

 Provision mapping is used to indicate how the money brought into the academy/free school due to additional funding is spent.

 There is an allocation in the academy/free school budget to purchase SEND resources for all pupils on their SEND register, including all those with an EHCP and those with identified SEND.